Roger Haight: Biography

-Haight received his BA (1960) and the MA in Philosophy (1961) from Berchmans College, Cebu City, Philippines; his STB from Woodstock College, Maryland (1967); the MA in Theology (1969) and the PhD in Theology (1973) from the University of Chicago; and the STL from the Jesuit School of Theology at Chicago.
+A member of the Jesuits, Haight received his BA (1960) and an MA in Philosophy (1961) from Berchmans College in Cebu City, Philippines; his STB from Woodstock College, Maryland (1967); an MA in Theology (1969) and a PhD in Theology (1973) from the University of Chicago; and the STL from the Jesuit School of Theology at Chicago.

-Haight was the recipient of the "Alumnus of the Year, 2005" award from the Divinity School of the University of Chicago in April, 2006.
-He taught at the Jesuit graduate schools of theology in Manila, Chicago, Toronto, and Cambridge, MA.
-He has also been a visiting professor at universities in Lima, Nairobi, Paris, and in the Indian city of Pune.
+Haight was the recipient of the Alumnus of the Year award from the Divinity School of the University of Chicago in April 2006.
+He taught at the Jesuit graduate schools of theology in Manila, Chicago, Toronto, and Cambridge, Massachusetts.
+He was also a visiting professor at universities in Lima, Nairobi, Paris, and in the Indian city of Pune.

-In 2004, the Vatican's Congregation for the Doctrine of the Faith (CDF) barred Haight from teaching at the Jesuit Weston School of Theology in response to questions about his book Jesus Symbol of God (Orbis, 1999).
-The book is the winner of the 1999 top prize in theology from the US Catholic Press Association.
+In 2004, the Vatican's Congregation for the Doctrine of the Faith (CDF) barred Haight from teaching at the Weston School of Theology in response to questions about his book Jesus Symbol of God (Orbis, 1999).
+The book is the winner of the 1999 top prize in theology from the Catholic Press Association.

 In September 2004, Haight began teaching at Union Theological Seminary, a leading multi-denominational seminary, as an adjunct professor of theology.
-In 2005 he wrote The Future of Christology in response to questions and concerns about Jesus Symbol of God.
+In 2005, he wrote The Future of Christology in response to questions and concerns about Jesus Symbol of God.

-In January 2009 the Congregation for the Doctrine of the Faith (CDF) barred Haight from writing on theology and forbade him to teach anywhere, including non-Catholic institutions.
-In 2011 he remained at Union Theological Seminary as a scholar in residence, focused on the adaptation of Ignatius' Spiritual Exercises for "seekers" today.
+In January 2009, the CDF barred Haight from writing on theology and forbade him to teach anywhere, including non-Catholic institutions.
+However, he remained at Union Theological Seminary as a scholar in residence, focused on the adaptation of Ignatius' Spiritual Exercises for "seekers" today.